 Board's Duties and Responsibilities

-The Board Charter sets out the Board's role, responsibilities, duties and powers.
+The Board conducts itself according to its Board Charter which sets out the Board's role, responsibilities, duties and powers.
 The duties and powers of the Board include:

 - approving the strategies and objectives for the Company, and monitoring the progress in achieving them;

 - approving the financial plan (including annual budgets and capital management plans) and monitoring the financial performance of the Company;

 - approving share issuances, dividends and other returns to shareholders;

 - approving corporate and financial restructuring, mergers, major acquisitions and divestments;

 - approving the risk appetite of the Company, and reviewing the adequacy and effectiveness of the risk management and internal control systems;

 - approving the overall remuneration policy and compensation framework, and the compensation package for the GCEO and other key management positions; and